WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`function` Function that determines if a request's URL contains substring.
+`function`: Function that determines if a request's URL contains substring.

 ### deactivatePlugin